 To quickly complete the code, you would call the component like so:

 Managing state and passing props around in a simple application is usually fairly easy to get your head around.
-In large applications, where you have data being composed with a large hierarchy of nest high-order components, then things can become a little more complicated.
-The main thing to remember when filtering some data within a component is that you will need to use state, rather than just passing everything down as props.
-If you have a big hierarchy, updating some props alone might not cause React to re-render your component so you can be left in a situation where the user types something but nothing updates on screen.
-You can see a working example of this in my sample react app, available on GitHub here.
+In large applications, where you have data being composed with a complex component tree then things can become a little more complicated.
+The main thing to remember when filtering data within a component is that you will need to use state, rather than just passing everything down as props.
+Happy Coding 🤘